gi-no/blog_mean_stack/article2.md

 </div>
 ```

-Now, the main page shows input form and message list.
+Now, the main page shows the input form and message list.

 You see "ng-repeat" or "{{expression}}" that is not used in HTML.
-Those are AngularJS syntax to embed JavaScript variables on HTML templates.
+Those are AngularJS syntax to embed JavaScript variables on the HTML templates.

-"ng-repeat" is an AngularJS syntax to expand array object in HTML templates.
-You can write as "ng-repeat=ITEM in ARRAY" to output each object in the array.
-You can use "{{expression}}" syntax to embed variable or simple expression(Angular Expression) to HTML templates.
+"ng-repeat" is an AngularJS syntax to expand an array object in HTML templates.
+You can write "ng-repeat=ITEM in ARRAY" to output each object in the array.
+You can use "{{expression}}" syntax to embed a variable or simple expression(Angular Expression) in the HTML templates.

 [f:id:paiza:20150706134637p:plain]